yuqitanyq/tp/docs/UserGuide.md

    the patron list.
 Learn more about the format of the `patron find` command [here](#324-finding-patrons-patron-find).
 2. Enter `book find n/death on the nile` in the Command box.
 Running this command will display `Death on the Nile` first in the book list.
 Learn more about the format of the `book find` command [here](#333-finding-books--book-find).
-3. Enter command `request 1 1` in the Command box. `Christian Grey` has now requested for `Death on the Nile`.
+3. Enter command `book request 1 1` in the Command box. `Christian Grey` has now requested for `Death on the Nile`.
 You can confirm this by viewing the book's status in the book list.

-Subsequently, when Harper Lee returns Death on the Nile, find the book by entering `book find n/death on the nile` (which would result in it being displayed first) followed by `return b/1` (more about the `return` command [here](#337-returning-a-book--return)). `Death on the Nile` is hence returned and the Result box would prompt you to notify Christian Grey that the book is now available.
+Subsequently, when Harper Lee returns Death on the Nile, find the book by entering `book find n/death on the nile` (which would result in it being displayed first) followed by `return b/1` (more about the `return` command [here](#337-returning-a-book--return)). `Death on the Nile` is hence returned and the `Result box` would prompt you to notify Christian Grey that the book is now available.

 <div markdown="block" class="alert alert-info">

 **Notes:**<br>

-* Multiple patrons may request for `Death on the Nile` in which case, Result box would prompt you to notify all of them once the book is returned.
+* Multiple patrons may request for `Death on the Nile` in which case, `Result box` would remind you to notify all of them once the book is returned.

-* Learn more about the `request` command [here](#338-requesting-a-book--book-request).
+* Learn more about the request command [here](#338-requesting-a-book--book-request).

 </div>